What are tree nuts?

 Can I prevent nut allergy in my future children?

 There is no evidence that avoiding nuts in pregnancy or in the diet while breastfeeding prevents nut allergy in babies.
-Current recommendations include no smoking for either parent, not delaying the introduction of solids unless your child is food allergic (introduce solids between 4-6 months) and breastfeeding for at least 6 months if possible
+Current recommendations include no smoking for either parent, introduction of solids between 4-6months (unless your child is food allergic) and breastfeeding for at least 6 months if possible.

 How do I avoid exposing my child to tree nuts?